oracle-livelabs/adb/atp-twitter-api/api-collection/api-collection.md

     ![TNS error](images/tns-error.png)

-    -Also, be sure your **Schema name** matches the code for the INSERT statements.
+    - Be sure your **Schema name** matches the code for the INSERT statements.

     ![Table error](images/table-error.png)

-    -If you receive an error, **Cannot locate a 64-bit Oracle Client library,** then you will need to add the following to the TwitterExtract.py file:
+    - If you receive an error, **Cannot locate a 64-bit Oracle Client library,** then you will need to add the following to the TwitterExtract.py file:

     ```
     <copy>cx_Oracle.init_oracle_client('<PATH_NAME_INSERT_HERE>')</copy>